My Goodness Kitchen

 • Shred your cabbage in to bite-ish size pieces if you can...it just makes the coleslaw easier to eat.

-• Leave the salad to sit for at least an hour to soften and work its magic.
+• Leave the salad to sit for at least an hour to soften and work its magic in the fridge.

-Coleslaw is great with dishes with robust, rich flavours.
+Coleslaw is great served with dishes with robust, rich flavours.

 Can I make coleslaw ahead?

-Yeah, that's the red cabbage colour bleeding in to the dressing.
-Beetroot will do the same thing.
+Coleslaw will turn pink when red cabbage or beetroot is added and their colour bleeds into the dressing.
 You can just use green cabbage or limit the amount of red cabbage added - I use 5 cups of green cabbage to 1 cup of red.
 It still goes a little pink but not Pepto-pink.

 Coleslaw keeps well in the fridge in a sealed container for 3 to 4 days.

-While the coleslaw is resting (or being stored in the fridge), the water from the cabbage is released, thinning the dressing.
+While the coleslaw is resting (or being stored in the fridge), the water from the cabbage is released, thinning the dressing and creating a "watery" effect.
 Having enough dressing will help to prevent watery slaw.
-I keep any leftover dressing in the fridge to add if needed.
+Keep any leftover dressing in the fridge to add later if needed.

 • Tofu and noodles in a bowl with greens.